 Course Description: Guided practice in college-level reading, writing, and critical thinking.

-Schedule: Fall & Spring semesters.
+Schedule: Fall, Spring, & Summer semesters.
 This course follows the traditional on-campus calendar for beginning and ending dates.

 Delivery Method: Online students are not expected to come to the campus at any time.